Signature Decomposition Method Applying to Pair Trading: Introduction

-The concept of path signature is initially introduced and developed by Lyons \cite{Lyons1998}, see also Qian \cite{lyons2002system} in the context of rough path analysis, which has become one of the core tools in the analysis of stream data.
+Therefore, models that possess high interpretability and are capable of extracting nonlinear features from time series data are particularly appealing to financial market participants, in particular those in quantitative finance.
+Signature is a good synthesis of ordered stream data (High-frequency intraday financial data is often regarded as continuous streams) that can capture their nonlinear features with clear expressions.
+The concept of path signature is initially introduced and developed by Lyons \citep{Lyons1998}, see also Lyons and Qian \citep{lyons2002system} in the context of rough path analysis, which has become one of the core tools in the analysis of stream data.
 The key idea in rough path theory is that information contained in complex dynamic systems can be characterized fully by signature.
-The signature of a continuous path $X$ is the sequence of its iterated tensor integrals, so that it maps a continuous path $X$ to a unique and complete feature representation $S(X)=(1,X_1,X_2,\cdots)$, where $X_n$ is the $n$-th order iterated integral (for $n=1,2,\cdots$).
+The signature of a continuous path $X$ is the sequence of its iterated tensor integrals, so that it maps a continuous path $X$ to a unique and complete feature representation $S(X)=(1,X^1,X^2,\cdots)$, where $X^n$ is the $n$-th order iterated integral (for $n=1,2,\cdots$).
 This map retains important geometric and topological information, thereby gives a complete and efficient description of the path $X$.
-The signature of the path $X$ gives us all information needed for determining nonlinear functions of the path $X$ via Taylor's expansion, thereby provides a means of extracting higher-order nonlinear features, obtaining information needed for propose of modeling.
-Therefore, signatures are capable of effectively capturing both local and global important features of data streams, including correlations and path dependencies, reflecting similarities and differences between components of stream data.
+The signature of the path $X$ gives us all information needed for determining nonlinear functions of the path $X$ via Taylor's expansion, thereby providing a means of extracting higher-order nonlinear features, obtaining information needed for propose of modeling.
+Therefore, signatures are capable of effectively capturing both locally and globally important features of data streams, including correlations and path dependencies, reflecting similarities and differences between components of stream data.